department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed.md

 <div id="special-home" class="usa-accordion-content">

 **You'll need to submit both of these:**
-- Evidence that shows you're a Veteran or Servicemember with a qualifying permanent and totally disabling service-connected disability<br>
+- Evidence that shows you're a Veteran or service member with a qualifying permanent and totally disabling service-connected disability<br>
 [Find out if you have a qualifying service-connected disability](/housing-assistance/disability-housing-grants/). <br> **and** <br>
 - An Application in Acquiring Specially Adapted Housing or Special Home Adaptation Grant (VA Form 26-4555)<br>